htc-class/homework-site/src/markdown-pages/year-3/week-19.md

 - The API will use that header to determine if you're allowed to retrieve cards, and **which** cards to pull from the db, in the next assignment.
+- Also, make it so that if the API errors, or the login info is bad, that some message is presented to the user (see the `window.alert`) section in the thunk skeleton above.
+But more than just showing an alert, you need to make sure that the _"submit" button **un-disables**_ and the user stays on the login screen, so they can try again.
 - I might have missed something here you'll need to do to make this work, I'm not trying to be exhaustive or even chronological in my steps, just dumping out things I can think of, and stuff that will be helpful.
 You'll need to